John Hubley: Independent success with Storyboard, Inc. 1952-1969

 In 1955, after the collapse of Finian's Rainbow, Hubley moved Storyboard, Inc. with him to New York City, where he soon married his second wife, Faith Hubley (née Chestman).
 Faith, herself an editor and script supervisor on films such as 12 Angry Men (1957), collaborated closely with her husband on all of their subsequent films.
 Towards the end of 1954, Hubley and James J. Sweeney, the director of the Solomon R. Guggenheim Museum, began discussing the museum commissioning a film from Hubley.
 Hubley and Sweeney were determined to create a film that also served as a piece of modern art and communicated the importance of "play" and "the sensuous pleasures of [approaching pictures through] the eye rather than [the] intellectual pleasure [of] the ear".
-The resulting film, The Adventures of * (1957) was the first short film Hubley directed after leaving UPA, as well as the first animated film ever commissioned by an art museum.
+The resulting film, The Adventures of * (1957) (Note: Sometimes referred to as The Adventures of an * or spelled out The Adventures of Asterisk.) was the first short film Hubley directed after leaving UPA, as well as the first animated film ever commissioned by an art museum.
 The film's visuals were heavily influenced by the Guggenheim Museum's collection of modern art, as well as Hubley's desire to "transform [animation] from hard-lined cel animation to textured, subtle, new styles more connected to the history of art than to the Disney or UPA look".
 Benny Carter composed the film's score, including vibraphone by Lionel Hampton.
 The film won several awards, including a diploma speciale from the 1957 Venice Film Festival and the Grand Prize at the 1958 Montevideo Film Festival.
 In 1957, Hubley was also hired by the advertising firm Fletcher, Richards, Calkins & Holden to direct the hugely successful "I Want My Maypo!" commercial.
 For the first time in his career, Hubley used the voice of one of his children, his stepson Mark, for the commercial.
 The commercial led to a boom of sales for Maypo, and the character of "Marky Maypo" (named after his stepson) became the cereal's mascot.
 The commercial is also credited for beginning the trend of using animation to sell products to children, as it "exploit[ed] children's less than fully developed ability to distinguish between entertainment and selling".
 Around this time, Hubley met musician Dizzy Gillespie through mutual friend Paul Robeson, and the Hubleys soon made their first film with Gillespie, A Date with Dizzy (1956).
 The film contained many of the advertisements Hubley had already made at Storyboard, Inc., as well as an original segment by a then-unknown R.O.
 Blechman.

+Moonbird (1959), directed by Hubley and his wife, was the first independent film to win the Academy Award for Best Animated Short Film.